1st April 2017 International Relations Current Affairs

 El Salvador became the first country to ban all types of metal mining

-El Salvador is the smallest nation in the Central America with San Salvador
+El Salvador is the smallest nation in the Central America with San Salvador as its capital.

 Already, more than 90% of the El Salvador’s surface waters are pollutedby the waste matter, toxic chemicals, and heavy metals.

 It banned all types of metals mining throughout the nation.

 This decision came in the midst of the long running dispute with a Canadian-Australian company over a gold project which was question seriously by the environmentalists.

 The country introduced the bill on banning mining in the country.

 This bill was passed by 69 votes whereas only 43 votes are the required for the bill to get passed.

 This law also banned the use of toxic mercury and cyanide use for mining.